In any workplace, prioritising health and safety is not just a legal obligation but a moral imperative.

 The UK has a comprehensive set of regulations and guidelines aimed at protecting workers from various hazards in the workplace.

-These include Health and Safety at Work etc. Act 1974, which sets out the legal framework for health and safety in the UK, as well as regulations such as the Management of Health and
+One of the key regulations is The Health and Safety at Work etc. Act 1974, which sets out the legal framework for health and safety in the UK.

 International Standards